 Visit them, enjoy them and let them inspire you.
 Most parish churches welcome visitors.
 Many have a guidebook, interpretation panels and sometimes even a volunteer available to show you round, explain the history and tell you the stories.

-In 2008 I was awarded an MA in Medieval Studies from the University of York, my dissertation being a study of the patronage behind the reconstruction of fifteenth-century parish churches in Norfolk.
+In 2008 I was awarded an MA in Medieval Studies from the University of York, my dissertation being a comparative study of the patronage influencing the reconstruction of two fifteenth-century parish churches in Norfolk.
 I also have a first-class BA (Hons) in Medieval History and Archaeological Studies from the University of Kent at Canterbury.

 I work as a Volunteering Officer for The Churches Conservation Trust in Yorkshire & the North East of England, encouraging local people to care for historic churches no longer needed for worship.